avaneev/biteopt/README.md

 based on now outdated CBEOOptimizer and CBEOOptimizer2 stochastic derivative-less strategies, and uses several current parameter vectors ("fan elements").
 Highest cost "fan element" can be replaced with a new solution if "fan element's" cost (plus some margin) is higher than that of the new solution's.
 Having several "fan elements" allows parameter vectors to be spaced apart from each other thus making them cover a larger parameter search space collectively.
 The strategy was named as "bitmask evolution", because at its core an operation of inversion of a random segment of parameter value's lowest bits is used.
 Beside that, several "step in the right direction" operations are used that move the solution vector into position with a probably lower objective function value.

 The benefit of this strategy is a relatively high robustness: it can successfully optimize a wide range of test functions.
 Another benefit is a low convergence time which depends on the complexity of the objective function.
-This strategy does not solve all global optimization problems successfully, but strives to provide the "minimum among minima" solution.
-Like many stochastic optimization strategies, this strategy can't solve problems with narrow or rogue optimums.
+Like many stochastic optimization strategies with fast convergence, this strategy can't solve problems with narrow or rogue optimums.
+Harder problems may require dozens of optimization attempts to reach optimum.

 ### Notes ###

 This strategy was tested on many classic 2-dimensional and 30-dimensional optimization problems and performed well.
-Global problems (with multiple local minima) may not be handled very well by this strategy, but in practice this strategy strives to provide the "minimum among minima" nevertheless.
 Due to its design this strategy may be particularly good at improving an existing sub-optimal local solution.

-The FanSize template parameter can be adjusted to increase quality of solutions, especially in high dimensionality problems.
-By default, FanSize is equal to the square of the number of dimensions divided by 2.
+The FanSize parameter can be adjusted to increase quality of solutions, especially in high dimensionality problems.
+By default, FanSize is equal to the square of the number of dimensions divided by 3.
 FanSize controls robustness of the strategy at the cost of convergence time.
 However, setting FanSize too high may reduce convergence.